purunaik2000/validator/README.md

 }
 ```

-## The data object you have to pass in validator function will be like this
+## The object you have to pass in validator function will be like this
 ```
 let data = {
     mandatory: {